We humans have pretty much always depended on animals when it comes to our clothing – at least the ones that keep us warm and dry.

 Most silkworms are killed while they are still in the cocoons because this gives the best silk quality.
 It is possible to buy 'wild silk' which is spun from cocoons which are only harvested after the moths have left them.
 It is however an incredibly expensive silk, which is also of poorer quality and less durable.

 Silk itself is considered a relatively sustainable textile - both because the silk fibers are a renewable resource that nature can easily break down, and because less water, energy and fewer chemicals are used in production than in the production of other textiles.

-However, we are very aware that there are challenges with regard to both animal welfare and working practices.
+However, we are very aware that there are challenges with regards to both animal welfare and working practices.